Power BI Classes Seattle

 Seattle’s Power BI Industries

-As the home of Power BI, many of Seattle’s industries have incorporated data analytics into their business practices.
+As the home of Power BI, Seattle also has many industries that have incorporated data analytics into their business practices.
 Data professionals can find roles in most industries, from healthcare and education to manufacturing and the Seattle city government.
-Small and midsize companies in Seattle use data analytics, and individuals can end up working for some of the world’s most well-known brands like Starbucks, Nintendo, or T-Mobile.
-Seattle’s data-centric industries allow workers to find many open roles for data analytics professionals, and the city will reward those with particular specializations, like having knowledge of marketing or finance or knowing how to work with health data.
+Small and midsize companies in Seattle use data analytics, and individuals can end up working for some of the world’s most well-known brands, like Starbucks, Nintendo, or T-Mobile.
+Seattle’s data-centric industries allow workers to find many open roles for data analytics professionals, and the city will reward those with particular specializations, like having knowledge of marketing or finance, or knowing how to work with health data.

 The technology industry is Seattle’s top industry and the one that also employs many individuals with Power BI expertise.
 The industry is especially strong in sectors like cloud computing and software, with Amazon and Microsoft still leading the way in these areas.
 The city of Seattle is also looking to invest in emerging technologies like AI, which will make this a potential growth area for the local workforce.
 Tech companies in the region not only need those who can develop Power BI and other BI software, but they will also use this software to analyze their own performance metrics.